 Now we will finish the Christmas Star: It is best to take a paper towel or rag and clean the yellow chalk off from any other colors that may be on the yellow chalk.
 Carefully fill in as much of the white around the star as you can, it is ok to cover up some of the orange of the star.

-Please know this: The picture is YOURS, and YOU can draw it and make it your own, the way you like it.
-I think you should put this drawing in the box with your Christmas ornaments when Christmas is over; be sure to put the date and your name on it, so years from now you can show YOUR family what you drew way back in 2012!
+Please know this: The painting is YOURS, and YOU can draw your Christmas Star Chalk Pastel and make it your own, the way you like it.
+I think you should put this drawing in the box with your Christmas ornaments when Christmas is over; be sure to put the date and your name on it, so years from now you can show YOUR family what you drew way back when!

 - The practical aspects of a mess: Pastels are blessedly messy.
 We always have baby wipes close by to wipe hands.
 We wear something we don’t mind getting stained or don a smock.